Felix Cartal: Next Season

 In May 2018, he released his third studio album, Next Season.
 Released by Canadian record label Physical Presents, the album featured the singles Runaway featuring Regn, Walking By featuring Iselin Solheim (mononymously known as Iselin), Faces featuring Veronica, and Worry featuring Victoria Zaro.
 Next Season received positive reviews from critics.

 The album featured a number of co-writers, including Iselin Solheim, who is widely known for Alan Walker's E.D.M. singles Faded and Sing Me to Sleep, Ofelia, Veronica, Kriss and Erik, Moon Bounce, REGN, and Nate.
 In an interview with Billboard magazine, Cartal cited Shel Silverstein, Drake, M83, The Beatles, and even Simpson Wave internet content as sources of inspiration for the album.

 Expensive Sounds for Nice People

-In June 2021, Deitcher released Expensive Sounds for Nice People, his fourth studio album.
+In June 2021, Cartal released Expensive Sounds for Nice People, his fourth studio album.
 Like Next Season, the album was released by Canadian record label Physical Presents.
 The album features singles Love Me with Lights, Over It featuring Veronica, Mine with Sophie Simmons, Harmony, which is co-written by Maia Wright and Sebastien Daniel, Happy Hour with Kiiara, Only One featuring Karen Harding, My Last Song with Hanne Mjøen, and The Life with Fjord.